Apartheid: State of emergency

 Serious political violence was a prominent feature from 1985 to 1989, as Black townships became the focus of the struggle between anti-apartheid organisations and the Botha government.
 Throughout the 1980s, township people resisted apartheid by acting against the local issues that faced their particular communities.
 The focus of much of this resistance was against the local authorities and their leaders, who were seen to be supporting the government.
 By 1985, it had become the ANC's aim to make Black townships "ungovernable" (a term later replaced by "people's power") by means of rent boycotts and other militant action.
 Numerous township councils were overthrown or collapsed, to be replaced by unofficial popular organisations, often led by militant youth.
 People's courts were set up, and residents accused of being government agents were dealt extreme and occasionally lethal punishments.
 Black town councillors and policemen, and sometimes their families, were attacked with petrol bombs, beaten, and murdered by necklacing, where a burning tyre was placed around the victim's neck, after they were restrained by wrapping their wrists with barbed wire.
-This signature act of torture and murder was embraced by the ANC and its leaders.

 On 20 July 1985, Botha declared a State of Emergency in 36 magisterial districts.
 Areas affected were the Eastern Cape, and the PWV region ("Pretoria, Witwatersrand, Vereeniging").
 Three months later, the Western Cape was included.
 An increasing number of organisations were banned or listed (restricted in some way); many individuals had restrictions such as house arrest imposed on them.
 During this state of emergency, about 2,436 people were detained under the Internal Security Act.
 This act gave police and the military sweeping powers.
 The government could implement curfews controlling the movement of people.
 The president could rule by decree without referring to the constitution or to parliament.
 It became a criminal offence to threaten someone verbally or possess documents that the government perceived to be threatening, to advise anyone to stay away from work or to oppose the government, and to disclose the name of anyone arrested under the State of Emergency until the government released that name, with up to ten years' imprisonment for these offences.
 Detention without trial became a common feature of the government's reaction to growing civil unrest and by 1988, 30,000 people had been detained.
 The media was censored, thousands were arrested and many were interrogated and tortured.